jbowdre/runtimeterror/content/posts/automate-packer-builds-github-actions/index.md

 ```

 ### Your Templates Are Served
 All that's left at this point is to `git commit` and `git push` this to my *private* repo.
-I can then visit the repo on the web, head to the **Actions** tab, select the new **Build VM Templates** workflow on the left, and click the **Run workflow** button.
+I can then visit the repo on the web, go to the **Actions** tab, select the new **Build VM Templates** workflow on the left, and click the **Run workflow** button.
 That fires off the build, and I can check back a few minutes later to confirm that it completed successfully:

 ![GitHub interface showing that the manually-triggered workflow successfully completed](successful-action-run.png)

-And I can also check my Proxmox host to confirm that the new VM templates were indeed created:
+And I can also consult with my Proxmox host and confirm that the new VM templates were indeed created:

 ![Proxmox interface showing a VM template named Ubuntu2204 with a note indicating it was recently built by Packer](new-proxmox-templates.png)